bluepersia/FluidScale/README.md

 **Latest update**:

-1. Grid support
+1. Minmax, max, min, clamp and calc support.
-2. Multi-values support (2rem 2rem -> 3rem 2rem 4rem)
+2. Mixed units support (rem -> vw)
-3. Multiple stylesheets bug fix
+3. Performance adjustments
-4. Base breakpoint option (instead of media query in CSS)
+4. Break: use any of the functions (max, min, calc, clamp) with just 1 value to lock a value/break from fluidity.

 Welcome to FluidScale, a JS runtime style engine that applies pixel-perfect fluid scaling to your CSS.